 Look after your new British yarns

-If you’re buying yarns in hanks or skeins they’ll need winding into a ball before you start knitting or you’ll get in a terrible tangle!
+If you're buying yarns in hanks or skeins they'll need winding into a ball before you start knitting or you'll get in a terrible tangle!
 Treat yourself to a yarn swift and a ball winder to make the process easier.
-And don’t forget to buy some wool wash such as Soak or Eucalan to help keep your gorgeous yarn in tip-top condition.
+Check out our pick of the best yarn winders!
+And don't forget to buy some wool wash such as Soak or Eucalan to help keep your gorgeous yarn in tip-top condition.

 Daughter of a Shepherd